 - If you want to get really fancy, flame the peel by squeezing it (peel facing the cocktail) over the glass while holding a lit lighter or match.
 When the oils squirt out, you'll witness a small fireball.

 Pour any whiskey you like in this cocktail; bourbons and rye whiskeys would be preferred.
-Make sure it's a premium brand similar in quality to Hudson.
+Make sure it's a premium brand.

 How Strong Is a Manhattan Love Story?